 - Character Set Size Mismatch: When using the

-command is designed to handle ASCII characters, so it may not be suitable for multibyte characters like Korean.
-When working with multibyte characters, tools likesed
+trcommand is designed to handle ASCII characters, so it may not be suitable for multibyte characters like Korean.
+When working with multibyte characters, tools likesedorawkmight be better options.

 Summary